code-423n4/2023-04-frankencoin/README.md

 - How many separate interfaces and struct definitions are there for the contracts within scope?:  6
 - Does most of your code generally use composition or inheritance?:   Composition
 - How many external calls?:   0
-- What is the overall line coverage percentage provided by your tests?:  70
+- What is the overall line coverage percentage provided by your tests?:  98%
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  true
 - Please describe required context:   There is a paper describing the economics of the system.
 - Does it use an oracle?:  No
 - Does the token conform to the ERC20 standard?: Yes
 - Are there any novel or unique curve logic or mathematical models?: There are two novel logics in the system.
 The first one is an auction mechanism to liquidate collateral.
 The second one is a built-in bonding curve when creating or redeeming equity tokens.
-- Does it use a timelock function?: Yes *Review Luzius🟠
+- Does it use a timelock function?: Yes, for example FPS tokens can only be redeemed after 90 days.
 - Is it an NFT?: No
-- Does it have an AMM?: No
+- Does it have an AMM?: Kind of.
+It offers an AMM-like possibility to mint and redeem Frankencoin Pool Shares (FPS).
 - Is it a fork of a popular project?: No
 - Does it use rollups?: No
 - Is it multi-chain?: No
 - Does it use a side-chain?: No
 - Describe any specific areas you would like addressed.
 E.g. Please try to break XYZ.": It is vital that there are no possibilities to mint infinite Frankencoins and that no one's deposited collateral can be stolen.
+The bidding process has been carefully designed with game theory in mind such that it does not pay off to manipulate the auction.
 - Do you have a preferred timezone for communication?: CET
 ```

-# Tests *Input Luzius🔴
+# Tests

-*Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

-*Note: Many wardens run Slither as a first pass for testing.
-Please document any known errors with no workaround.*
+Assuming that you have [node](https://nodejs.org/) already installed, you can install [Hardhat](https://hardhat.org/hardhat-runner/docs/getting-started#overview) and all the other dependencies with the following two commands:

+'''console
+npm install --save-dev hardhat
+npm install
+'''

+Next you can compile the code, run the test suite or calculate test coverage with the following commands.
+The 'test' command includes a gas usage report.

+'''console
+npx hardhat compile
+npx hardhat test
+npx hardhat coverage
+'''

 # Links
 [Frankencoin App](https://frankencoin.com/)